 How Everything Started

-One day before the actual sales day, Dior already started to warm up on its WeChat Public Account.
-Seen the article below, Dior announced that tomorrow (8/1/2016), Dior will launch a special edition of “Lady Dior Small” bag exclusively on WeChat.
+One day before the actual sales day, Dior has started to warm up on its WeChat Public Account.
+As seen in the article below, Dior announced that tomorrow (8/1/2016), Dior would launch a special edition of the “Lady Dior Small” bag exclusively on WeChat.

 The article showed not too much information other than the image of the bag.
 It stated that there would be more details to come tomorrow, only via Dior’s WeChat channel.